Which of the following is not a functional group commonly found i... | Channels for Pearson+

 Multiple Choice

-Which of the following is not a functional group commonly found in organic chemistry?
+Which of the following is not a functional group commonly found in organic molecules?

 A